 The best cloud storage services for your iPhone photos

-iCloud Photo Library was designed to simplify saving photos and videos to iCloud.
-It works like a charm: edits you make on one device automatically update everywhere and your media is automatically organized into Moments, Collections and Years in Photos on your iPhone, iPod touch, iPad, Mac and on iCloud.com
+iCloud Photo is designed to simplify saving photos and videos to iCloud.
+It works like a charm.
+The edits you make on one device automatically update everywhere, and your media is automatically organized into Moments, Collections and Years in Photos on your iPhone, iPod touch, iPad, Mac and iCloud.com

-The Photos app will begin syncing your media with the iCloud when you leave it open and your device is connected to Wi-Fi. iCloud Photo Library is probably the best choice due to its tight integration with iOS and the rest of Apple’s ecosystem.
+The Photos app will begin syncing your media with the iCloud when you leave it open and your device is connected to Wi-Fi. iCloud Photos is probably the best choice due to its tight integration with iOS and the rest of Apple’s ecosystem.

-Another reason Apple’s solution is seamless: on iOS 9, you can ask Siri to search through your photos and videos based on dates, locations and album titles, or find them yourself by tapping the magnifying glass icon within the Photos app.
+Apple’s solution is seamless and you can ask Siri to search through your photos and videos based on dates, locations and album titles, or find them yourself by tapping the magnifying glass icon within the Photos app.

-How to back up photos and videos with iCloud Photo Library
+How to back up photos and videos with iCloud Photos

-Tip: To have Photos upload new photos taken on this device to iCloud and send them to all your devices, select the Upload to my Photo Stream option.
+Tip: To have Photos upload new photos taken on this device to iCloud and send them to all your devices, enable the My Photo Stream option (if you see it).

-Step 8: Under the iCloud tab, enable iCloud Photo Library and select Download originals to this Mac.
-You can also optionally turn on the iCloud Photo Sharing and My Photo Stream features.
+6) Under the iCloud tab, enable iCloud Photos and select Download originals to this Mac.

 Tip: Even if you tell Photos not to store original-resolution photos and videos on this Mac, your media is always kept in its full resolution in iCloud.